Quantum Night: Plot

 Meanwhile, Jim begins to reconstruct his past and discovers that his memory of being stabbed is a confabulation.
 He learns that, along with spending that New Year's Eve in Winnipeg, he participated in a Pentagon-funded study run by Menno and engineering professor Dominic Adler.
 The study, called Project Lucidity, aimed to create an EEG-like helmet to read articulated thoughts and aid battlefield communication.
 To overcome the 'background noise' of Jim's inner voice – his conscience – they accidentally caused him to enter a Q1 state during which his memories were indexed differently.
 Menno reveals that Jim returned to a fully conscious state six months later, and that he and Dominic decided to go their separate ways and maintained secrecy due to a non-disclosure agreement, moral issues due to Menno's Mennonite religion, and concerns that their research could be used to justify discrimination.
 As Jim continues therapy, he gains access to a memory from the end of his lost period when he had become psychopathic.
 He is shocked to learn that he killed Dominic in cold blood and blinded Menno before a laboratory device 'rebooted' him into a Q3 state.

-As political tensions rise, a series of violent riots erupt across Canada, precipitated by a protest over the Winnipeg Jets' overtime loss in game seven of the Stanley Cup Finals, and the Canadian government under new Prime Minister Naheed Nenshi struggles to restore order.
+As political tensions rise, a series of violent riots erupt across Canada, precipitated by a protest over the Winnipeg Jets' overtime loss in game seven of the Stanley Cup Final, and the Canadian government under new Prime Minister Naheed Nenshi struggles to restore order.
 Using the riots as an excuse, Carroway orders an American invasion of Canada.
 Russian President Vladimir Putin also makes plans to invade Canada, bringing the US and Russia to the brink of war.
 Jim uses his technique to show Carroway and Putin are psychopaths, and asks Kayla if they can be transitioned from Q2 to Q3, thus averting the crisis.
 Kayla says that the CLS running at full power can manipulate cranial superposition on a global scale, and that the best solution would be two reboots, resulting in the majority of humans fully conscious and empathetic.
 However, she refuses to help as she doesn't want her daughter Ryan to become a psychopath.
 Jim suspects that Kayla had been a psychopath before surgical anesthetic caused her consciousness to reboot; Kayla admits to this and explains it as the reason she has been studying psychopathy.